FaisalHammad1999/futureproofwiki/Intro-to-Module-Bundlers-and-Webpack.md

     filename: 'bundle.js', // the file name of the compiled code
     publicPath: '/', // specifies the base path for all the assets within your application.
   },
-  mode: 'development', // tells webpack to use its built-in optimisations according to the mode
+  mode: 'development', // tells webpack to use its built-in optimizations according to the mode
   resolve: {
     // instructions on how to resolve modules
     modules: [path.resolve('node_modules'), 'node_modules'], // tells webpack where to look for node_modules